 \subsection{Formalism of perturbation theory}

-To capture the physical essence and obtain a clear picture, we perform an asymptotic analysis on the poles of $S$-matrix.
-For non-magnetic dielectric media, only the dielectric function $\epsilon$ varies spatially.
-The equations for the electric and magnetic fields are given, respectively, as:
+To capture the physical essence and obtain a clear picture, we perform an asymptotic analysis on the poles of the $S$-matrix.
+In non-magnetic dielectric media, only the dielectric function $\epsilon$ varies spatially.
+The expressions for the electric and magnetic fields are given as:

 in which $k_0=\omega/c$ is the wavevector in the free space.
-For the TE-polarized wave with wavevector $\mathbf{k}=(q,0,k_z)$, $\mathbf{E}$ reduces to a scalar and equation~(\ref{eq:masterEq-E}) simplifies to a Helmholtz equation in the inhomogeneous medium:
+For a TE-polarised wave with wavevector $\mathbf{k}=(q,0,k_z)$, $\mathbf{E}$ reduces to a scalar and the equation is simplified to a Helmholtz equation in the inhomogeneous medium, as follows:

 For the 1D case, the perturbed potential can be written as: